qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 * QGIS Server settings from the OWS settings tab in the Project properties
 * Queries stored in the DB Manager

-The project file is saved in XML format, so it is possible to edit the file outside QGIS if you know what you are doing.
+The project file is saved in XML format.
+This means that it is possible to edit the file outside of QGIS if you know what you are doing.
 The file format has been updated several times compared with earlier QGIS versions.
 Project files from older QGIS versions may not work properly any more.
+(By default, QGIS will warn you of version differeces.
-To be made aware of this, in the :guilabel:`General` tab under :menuselection:`Settings --> Options` you should tick |checkbox| :guilabel:`Warn when opening a project file saved with an older version of QGIS`.
+This behavior is controlled in :menuselection:`Settings --> Options`.
+On the :guilabel:`General` tab, you should tick |checkbox| :guilabel:`Warn when opening a project file saved with an older version of QGIS`.)

-Whenever you save a project in QGIS a backup of the project file is made with the extension ``.qgs~``.
+Whenever you save a project in QGIS a backup of the project file is created with the extension ``.qgs~``.

 The default extension for QGIS projects is ``.qgs`` but a project may be